What Contractors Need to Know About Contract Order Terminations and Settlements

 - Subcontractor claims—subcontractor claims, including the allocable portion of the claims common to the contract and to other work of the contractor, are generally allowable.
 An appropriate share of the contractor's indirect expense may be allocated to the amount of settlements with subcontractors, provided, that the amount allocated is reasonably proportionate to the relative benefits received.

-You may never have to worry about a specific task or delivery order being terminated by a government buyer with your GSA Schedule, but you should know what to expect and what actions to follow-up on if you ever encounter a contract termination.
-While terminations are not necessarily a regular occurrence for most GSA contract holders, they do happen from time to time.
+You may never have to worry about a specific task or delivery order being terminated by a government buyer under your GSA Schedule or other contract vehicles, but you should know what to expect and what actions to follow-up on if you ever encounter a contract termination.
+Regardless of whether you're affected by contract terminations now, the new administration has been serious about making changes to the federal government, so it's important you're updated.
+Check out some of our latest blogs to learn more about recent changes under the Trump Administration:

 If you want to learn more about other ways you can successfully manage and keep track of your GSA Schedule, check out our blog or subscribe to our monthly newsletter.
 If you have questions about a contract order termination or other things related to your GSA Schedule, feel free to reach out to one of our consultants.